 I’m a breast cancer survivor and completed my treatment.
 Will COVID-19 affect me differently?

 Currently, there is not enough known about how a prior breast cancer treatment may impact a COVID-19 infection.
 Certain treatments like chemotherapy do weaken the immune system, which may increase the risk of severe COVID-19 disease.
-However, your immune system can return to normal within a couple months of completing chemotherapy treatments.
+However, your immune system can return to normal within a couple of months after completing chemotherapy treatments.
 If you are concerned about how your past breast cancer treatments may increase your risk of severe COVID-19, don’t hesitate to ask your doctor for more information.

 What should breast cancer patients and survivors do about COVID-19 vaccinations?